kenzoputraku/Lab8_Starter_CSE110/README.md

 # Lab 8 - Starter

-1. I would 'Manually run them locally before pushing code' because it is a very small project and we want to check that the code we made is correct and has no bugs before pushing them.
+1. I would fit my automated tests in Recipe project development pipeline in my Github action because the test can be automated and I do not need to rely on people running the test manually.

 2. No, because it is only simulating user actions from start to finish.
+Unit test can check functions individually and do not rely on other functions to run.

 3. No, because sending a 'message' feature require the user to write and send it to another user so using E2E test would be more optimal because it allows us to simulate user input.